Bruce Blazar, MD

 Dr. Bruce Blazar directs the Clinical and Translational Science Institute (CTSI).
 He also directs the Center for Translational Medicine, an integrated component of CTSI, created to bring innovative, early phase therapies into the clinic.

 Dr. Blazar has a deep knowledge and dedication to clinical translational science (CTS) research.
-As a researcher, he has directed preclinical basic and translational immunology and stem cell research and early phase clinical studies for more than 25 years, with particular emphasis in the blood and marrow transplantation immunobiology.
+As a researcher, he has directed preclinical basic and translational immunology and stem cell research and early phase clinical studies for more than 35 years, with particular emphasis in the blood and marrow transplantation immunobiology.
 These studies include the first testing of: 1) the drug rapamycin to prevent alloresponses following hematopoietic cell transplantation; 2) keratinocyte growth factor to prevent tissue injury in rodents and humans after allogeneic hematopoietic cell transplantation; and 3) rodent and human testing of T regulatory cells (Tregs) as an immune suppressive therapy to prevent alloresponses.
-The latter have resulted in three ongoing phase I trials that have infused ex vivo expanded allogeneic cord blood or adult peripheral blood Tregs; and 4) preclinical development and clinical testing of new chronic graft-versus-host disease therapies such as the drug, Ibrutinib.
+The latter have resulted in three ongoing phase I trials that have infused ex vivo expanded allogeneic cord blood or adult peripheral blood Tregs; and 4) preclinical development and clinical testing of new chronic graft-versus-host disease therapies that have served as foundational preclinical data supporting the three FDA-approved drugs to treat this disease.